jondequinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

     INSTALL_JOB poly_eval POLY_EVAL
     SIMULATION_JOB poly_eval

-The :ref:`INSTALL_JOB <install_job>` line tells ERT the name of the job "poly_eval", and then the file in which to find the details of how to run the job.
+The :ref:`INSTALL_JOB <install_job>` line tells ERT the name of the job "poly_eval", and then the file containing details of how to run the job.
 The :ref:`SIMULATION_JOB <simulation_job>` line tells ERT to run the job as part of the simulation run.

 Now the config file should look like this: